CAD standards: File naming standards

-Mechanical CAD standards
+Mechanical standards

 Model-based definition

-Model-based definition (MBD) is a method of product specification using elements within 3D models as defined by ASME Y14.41-2012.
-ASME Y14.41-2012 is based upon ASME Y14.5-2009 symbols and definition methods, such as Geometry Dimensioning and Tolerancing (GD&T).
+Model-based definition (MBD) is a method of product specification using elements within 3D models as defined by the US standard ASME Y14.41-2012.
+ASME Y14.41-2012 is based upon ASME Y14.5-2009 symbols and definition methods, such as geometry dimensioning and tolerancing (GD&T).

 Subscribers of International Organization for Standardization (ISO) have the standards ISO 1101 and ISO 16792 for model-based definition.